kevlu8/Reddit-to-Google-Drive/README.md

 ## How it works
 First, the program uses BDFR to download Reddit posts, which can be images, gifs, videos, or even text!
 Then, it is put into a directory by date **coded by me!!! :)** After that, it is uploaded to Google Drive in a folder named in YYYY-MM-DD format.
 This entire project took around 3 hours to make the bare minimum of, and a more optimized version is still being developed!
 (3 hours so far)

+## What do the files do
+### \Database\config.dll
+Created when you first run get.py, contains the date and the subreddit that was used.
+Needed to prevent duplicate folders and errors, but generally speaking it's safe to delete it after the operation completes.

+### Client_secrets.json
+Used to authorize the upload of the files into your Google Drive using the Google Drive API

+### config.txt
+Contains your settings for what you want downloaded and uploaded

+### get.py
+Main code that will download the files, store them in a temporary folder and upload them to Google Drive

+### settings.yaml
+Settings containing your client secret and id, also used to authorize the upload of files into your Google Drive

+### start.bat
+Just starts a blank command prompt inside of H:\ so you don't need to open command and type in `H:` manually to get there

+### Database\date
+Temporary folder containing the downloaded files.
+If the operation is completed and you still see it, it is safe to delete it unless the program exited with an error, in which case create an issue above ^